 For more information click here

-The fee will be $60 (plus GST) over a three year period.
-It will be a flat fee based on individual Property Identification Codes (PIC) and will be due every time a producer reaccredits (every three years).
-Where there are multiple LPA accredited producers operating on a single PIC, each accredited producer will be charged the fee.
-LPA eNVDs will be available free of charge to accredited producers.
+The fee is $60 (plus GST) over a three-year period.
+It will be a flat fee based on individual Property Identification Codes (PIC) and is due every time a producer reaccredits (every three years).
+Where there are multiple LPA- accredited producers operating on a single PIC, each accredited producer is charged the fee.
+LPA eNVDs are available free of charge to accredited producers.

-The fee will be collected once every three years upon completion of the assessment, either via online payment or over the phone through the LPA Helpdesk – 1800 683 111.
+The fee is collected once every three years upon completion of the assessment, either via online payment or over the phone through the LPA Helpdesk – 1800 683 111.

-Industry, through the LPA Advisory Committee, has taken the decision to charge livestock producers for accreditation from October 2017.
+Industry, through the LPA Advisory Committee, took the decision to charge livestock producers for accreditation from October 2017.
 Accreditation lasts for three years.
-With eNVDs being made available at no cost to LPA accredited producers, industry needed to find an alternate, more secure funding model for the LPA program, which has historically been funded through the sale of NVD books and eDECs.
+With eNVDs being made available at no cost to LPA- accredited producers, industry needed to find an alternate, more secure funding model for the LPA program, which was historically funded through the sale of NVD books and eDECs.

-Starting 1 October 2017, producers will need to pay the fee when:
+From October 2017, producers need to pay the fee when: